-The coronavirus is in the midst of its second wave and governments around the world are again trying to contain it by closing schools, public spaces, and borders.
-This has affected all businesses – and marketers need to adapt their digital marketing strategy.
+The coronavirus is far from over and governments around the world are again trying to contain it by closing schools, public spaces, and borders.
+The coronavirus has affected all businesses – and marketers need to adapt their digital marketing strategy.

 Physical events such as business conferences, sporting events, and concerts have been canceled and global markets have been in a free fall.
 Companies, such as Unilever, Spotify, and Google, are encouraging employees to work from home.